 If it is determined that the child is not in need of services from the agency or is ineligible to receive services from the agency, the school will review the child’s progress every three months to determine if another referral is necessary.
 This review will be written by the child’s classroom teachers and Director.
 A copy will be given to parents and discussed during a conference with them and, when signed and dated, it will be placed in the child’s file.

 Vacation / Holidays / Inclement Weather

 A one hour delay for the public schools means a one hour delay for Erdman.
-If the delay is greater than one hour Erdman will be closed for that session.
+If the delay is greater than one hour Erdman will be closed for that morning session as well as for Lunch Bunch.
+Afternoon sessions will still be held.
 You will be notified by phone if we must close for any other reason.

 We do not refund tuition or make up days lost due to inclement weather.

 There will be several trips during the school year to nearby places of interest.
 Parents will be asked to assist with driving and chaperoning.
 A permission slip with specific trip information will be sent home before each trip and must be returned to the teacher prior to the child’s participation.